Potential COVID-19 Site Exposure for Gogebic County

-Gogebic County, MI – The Western Upper Peninsula Health Department (WUPHD) has identified the Pit Stop Bar & Grill, located at 120 S Sophie Street, Bessemer, MI, as a potential exposure site for COVID-19.
+GOGEBIC COUNTY, MI (WJMN) – The Western Upper Peninsula Health Department (WUPHD) has identified the Pit Stop Bar & Grill, located at 120 S Sophie Street, Bessemer, MI, as a potential exposure site for COVID-19.
 Dates of possible exposure run July 31 through August 09.

 If your symptoms worsen to the point of needing emergency care, please call 911 and notify the